-Quite simply, the MATCH (Member Alert to Control High Risk Merchants) record was created by Mastercard as a way of compiling information on companies and their owners as to if their merchant accounts have been terminated.
+Quite simply, the MATCH (Member Alert to Control High Risk Merchants) record was created by Mastercard as a way of compiling information on companies and their owners.
+This includes if their merchant accounts have been terminated.
 With the MATCH list, Mastercard combined a list with the TMF listing (Terminated Merchant File), so the lists are interchangeable.

-The list is used by acquiring banks to help screen applicants and determine if businesses ought to receive credit card payment processing privileges.
+The list is used by acquiring banks to help screen applicants.
+It helps these banks determine if businesses should receive credit card payment processing privileges.

-Merchants who’ve been added to the MATCH list are perceived as high risk business ventures and are likely to encounter problems when applying for new merchant accounts.
+Merchants who’ve been added to the MATCH list are perceived as high risk business ventures.
+They are likely to encounter problems when applying for new merchant accounts.

 What is TMF?

 Terminated Merchant File (TMF) has been a designation, which predated the MATCH list.
 It’s identifies blacklisted companies.
 TMF list removal is just as important as MATCH list removal.

 Reasons Business Owners Have Been Added to the MATCH List